forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Tables:** Test Script, Scenario, Test Step, M2M Test Script Scenario
 **Roles:** test_script_user, scrum_user

 2. You should now be on the _Nice!
 Here are the apps you've designed so far_ screen.
-Review your Story Testing Scripts appliation and click **Done with apps**.
+Review your Story Testing Scripts application and click **Done with apps**.

 ![relative](images/finished_designing_app.png)